Two people walking on the woodland walk

 Welfare and Support

-You should never feel that there is no one that could possibly help you with your particular problem, no matter how difficult or trivial it may seem, there is always someone who will understand and advise you.
+You should never feel that there is no one who could possibly help you with your particular problem, no matter how difficult or trivial it may seem.
+There is always someone who will understand and advise you.
 If you pop into the College Office, someone will be able to advise and point you in the right direction.
-There is a huge network of support stretching from Fylde College; to the Students Union; Student and Education Services and your own academic departments.
+There is a huge network of support stretching from Fylde College to the Students' Union, Student and Education Services, and your own academic departments.

-Fylde College has a team of staff who are dedicated to providing support to all Fylde College students.
-No matter how large or small the problem or query.
+Fylde College has a team of staff dedicated to providing support to all Fylde College students, no matter how large or small the problem or query.

 It’s important to say that the team is not just there for when things don’t go well or according to plan and they hold wellbeing events throughout the year.
 Please feel free to get involved and send ideas of things that you’d like to see.